Colonel Bogey March: History

 In 1914, at a time in which service personnel were encouraged not to have professional lives outside the armed forces, British Army bandmaster F. J. Ricketts published "Colonel Bogey" and his other compositions under the pseudonym Kenneth J. Alford.
 One supposition is that the tune was inspired by a British military officer who "preferred to whistle a descending minor third" rather than shout "Fore!" when playing golf.
 It is this descending interval that begins each line of the melody.

 The name "Colonel Bogey" was adopted by golfers in the late 19th century as an imaginary "standard opponent" in assessing a player's performance.
-By Edwardian times Colonel Bogey had been adopted by the as the presiding spirit of the course.
+By Edwardian times Colonel Bogey had been adopted as the presiding spirit of the course.
 Edwardian golfers on both sides of the Atlantic often played matches against "Colonel Bogey".
 Bogey is now a golfing term meaning "one over par".

 Legacy

-At the start of World War II, "Colonel Bogey" became a British institution when a popular song was set to the tune: "Hitler Has Only Got One Ball" (originally "Göring Has Only Got One Ball" after the Luftwaffe leader suffered a groin injury), essentially exalting rudeness.
+At the start of World War II, "Colonel Bogey" became a British institution when a popular song was set to the tune: "Hitler Has Only Got One Ball" (originally "Göring Has Only Got One Ball" after the Luftwaffe leader suffered a ballistic groin injury).

 In 1951, during the first computer conference held in Australia, the "Colonel Bogey March" was the first music played by a computer, by CSIRAC, a computer developed by the Commonwealth Scientific and Industrial Research Organisation.

-The march first appeared in the film No Lady (1931), then when it was hummed by Michael Redgrave (playing the cad Gilbert in his film debut) in Alfred Hitchcock's The Lady Vanishes in 1938.
+The march first appeared in the film No Lady (1931), then it was hummed by Michael Redgrave (playing the cad Gilbert in his film debut) in Alfred Hitchcock's The Lady Vanishes in 1938.

 The 1957 David Lean epic film The Bridge on the River Kwai popularized "The River Kwai March", an orchestral march to accompany the Colonel Bogey March.

 In the 1961 film The Parent Trap, the campers at an all-girls summer camp whistle the "Colonel Bogey March" as they march through camp, mirroring the scene from The Bridge on the River Kwai.

 In episode 28 of The Benny Hill Show from 1976, the march was used in the Sale of the Half-Century game show sketch during a Name That Tune-style question.
 One of the contestants' answers was "After the Ball" after which the host (Benny Hill) responded with, "well, you're sort of half-right" referring to the anti-Hitler slur.

 In Doctor Who, the fourth incarnation of the Time Lord whistled the tune in The Face of Evil, The Talons of Weng-Chiang, The Invasion of Time and Destiny of the Daleks.
 Brigadier Lethbridge-Stewart also whistled it in The Mind of Evil.

 In the 1985 film The Breakfast Club, all the teenage main characters are whistling the tune during their Saturday detention when Principal Vernon (played by Paul Gleason) walks into the room.
 It was also used in Caveman, Short Circuit and Spaceballs.